bxparks/AceRoutine/examples/MemoryBenchmark/README.md

           1000 which must be done in software on 8-bit processors.
         * The `CoroutineScheduler` is forced to become simpler  which reduces flash usage by 10-20 bytes.
+* v1.3.1+
+    * Upgrade STM32duino Core to 2.0.0.
+        * Flash usage increases by 2.3kB across the board, but static RAM goes down by 250 bytes.
+        * Very little change to AceRoutine code itself.
+        * "Blink Function" and "Blink Coroutine" both increase flash usage by about 50 bytes, probably due to additional resource consumption of `digitalWrite()` in 2.0.0.
+    * Upgrade SparkFun SAMD Core to 1.8.3.
+        * No change in memory usage.

 ## How to Generate